oluoluoxenfree/ual-cci/session-one.md

 If you're using Chrome or Firefox, there are tools that you can download to check basic web accessibility problems with your site.
 I'd recommend [aXe](https://www.deque.com/axe/browser-extensions/).

 This template unfortunately has an issue already; can you tell me what it is?
 Can you fix it?

+# Things to discuss

+- low code/no code
+- licenses and why they are important